Kate-217/pands_project/README.md

 It is necessary to install additional modules such as Numpy, Pandas, Matplotlib, and Seaborn.
 One of the easiest ways to obtain them is by installing [Anaconda](https://www.anaconda.com/download).

 The original **Iris dataset** was taken from [here](https://archive.ics.uci.edu/dataset/53/iris).

+In data_description.txt you can find some pre-analysis observations of data.

 ## Getting help